bdschi1/llm-finance-evals/docs/how_to_use_these_evals.md

 - **Engineers / platform / ML teams** who want structured, scriptable evals.
-- **PMs / analysts / domain-evaluator roles** who want to judge whether models think and behave like a competent long/short PM, not just “sound smart.”
+- **PMs / analysts / domain-evaluator roles** who want to judge whether models think and behave like a competent long/short PM.

+Takes position that GenAI in finance works best when **paired with domain experts who shape tasks, features, and evaluation**

+Evals testing GenAI as **copilots**: do models behave like a PM/risk partner?

 This document explains how to use the evals in both **manual** (by hand) and **programmatic** (via scripts/agents) workflows.